 Attorney Glotzer is relentless in his pursuit of justice in nursing home and dependent adult abuse cases.
 He will do whatever it takes within the limits of the law, even go to trial, to ensure the negligent person or facility in a dependent adult or nursing home lawsuit is held accountable and prevented from hurting anyone else.

-To learn more about Joshua W. Glotzer, APC or nursing home and dependent adult abuse cases, call us for a free consultation at (844) 821-5271.
+To learn more about Glotzer & Leib, LLP or nursing home and dependent adult abuse cases, call us for a free consultation at (844) 821-5271.